Nick Fury (Marvel Cinematic Universe): Assembling the Avengers

 In 2010, Fury visits Tony Stark in his Malibu home and recruits him into the "Avengers Initiative".

 Six months later in 2011, Fury approaches Stark at Randy's Donuts, revealing that Stark's recently acquired new assistant "Natalie Rushman" is S.H.I.E.L.D.
 Agent Natasha Romanoff and that his father Howard was a S.H.I.E.L.D. founder whom Fury knew personally.
 Fury explains that Vanko's father Anton and Howard invented the arc reactor together, but when Anton tried to sell it, Howard had him deported.
 Fury gives Stark some of his father's old material, enabling Stark to synthesize a new element for his arc reactor that ends his palladium dependency.
 Later, Fury informs Stark that because of his difficult personality, S.H.I.E.L.D. intends to use him only as a consultant.

-Shortly before the Battle of New York in 2012, Fury enlists Dr. Erik Selvig to study the Tesseract.
+In 2012, Fury enlists Dr. Erik Selvig to study the Tesseract.

 In New York City, he oversees the reintroduction of Steve Rogers into society.

-Fury is present with his colleague and friend Maria Hill at the S.H.I.E.L.D. facility when Loki arrives to steal the Tesseract and take control of Agent Clint Barton and Selvig.
-Fury calls in Romanoff, Stark, Rogers, and Bruce Banner to fight Loki.
+Fury is present with his colleague and friend, Maria Hill, at the S.H.I.E.L.D. facility when Loki arrives to steal the Tesseract and take control of Agent Clint Barton and Selvig.
+Fury recruits Rogers, and sends Romanoff to recruit Bruce Banner, while Coulson recruits Stark, to help Barton and fight Loki.
 Later, Fury uses Coulson's death to motivate the Avengers, now including Thor, to work as a team, leading to their stand against Loki and the invading Chitauri army in New York City.
 When the World Security Council authorizes the nuclear bombing of the city to defeat the invasion, Fury uses a rocket launcher to take out one of the two jets launching for that mission, but is too late to stop the second, which fires a missile that is intercepted by Stark.

 After Loki's defeat, Fury authorizes the use of alien technology to resurrect Coulson from death and, in response to the invasion, convinces the Council that the world needs "a quantum surge in threat analysis".